-See also Policy ENV1 and T8
+See also Policy ENV1 and T7

-14.53 The management and control of car parking spaces are essential components of an effective transport strategy.
+- 14.53 The management and control of car parking spaces are essential components of an effective transport strategy.
 Parking control by both capacity and price has historically been, and will continue to be, used in York, where city centre charges are used to encourage long-stay parking at Park & Ride sites or other more peripheral car parks and to support the local bus services.
 The Council will continue to support affordable access for short-term business and personal trips that are essential to the economy of the city.
-At the same time further work will be initiated to provide more designated spaces for lower emission vehicles in city centre car parks, to try and improve air quality in the heart of York.
+At the same time further work will be initiated to provide more designated spaces for lower emission vehicles in city centre car parks, to try and improve air quality in the heart of York. - 14.54 The NPPF sets out a range of issues that should be taken into account for setting local parking standards.
+The York Parking Strategy Review established that York's Parking Standards 'considered to be appropriate and in accordance with NPPF'. - 14.55 Development will be expected to comply with the Parking Standards that will be set out in the 'Sustainable Transport for Development' SPDCity of York Council's latest published Parking Standards guidance; these will be incorporated into the forthcoming that will be set out in the 'Sustainable Transport for Development' SPD.

-- 14.54 The NPPF sets out a range of issues that should be taken into account for setting local parking standards.
-The York Parking Strategy Review established that York's Parking Standards 'considered to be appropriate and in accordance with NPPF'. - 14.55 Development will be expected to comply with the Parking Standards that will be set out in the 'Sustainable Transport for Development' SPD.
-These may be amended to suit local conditions (in relation to a development's location, proximity to high quality accessible public transport, pedestrian and cycle routes and services and facilities) if it can be demonstrated that such amendments (including for cycle parking) covering, but not limited to, those listed below are appropriate: - number of spaces; - general design and layout; and - safety, security and weather protection. - 14.56 For development proposals requiring a travel plan, the submitted travel plan will need to ensure that it integrates parking with measures that encourage use of more sustainable forms of transport. - 14.57 The types of demand management measures that could be considered toreduce congestion, improve public transport journeys, ease pedestrian and cycle access to, within and through the development and improve the streetscape include, but are not limited to - vehicular access restrictions: - changes to carriageway widths, alignments and surfacing materials; - footway widths and materials: and - hard/soft landscaping - 14.58 Opportunity will be taken to trial and permanently implement, as appropriate, measures that: - improve public transport services and reliability; - remove other appropriate through traffic movement; - reduce congestion; - improve the public realm; - prevent further deterioration in air quality in the parts of the city where air quality threshold have been breached; and - where possible, improve air quality.

-14.59 Measures which help to change people's decisions about when they travel, where they go and the mode of travel they use have been pursued in York to complement capacity improvements and demand management measures.
+These may be amended to suit local conditions (in relation to a development's location, proximity to high quality accessible public transport, pedestrian and cycle routes and services and facilities) if it can be demonstrated that such amendments (including for cycle parking) covering, but not limited to, those listed below are appropriate:

+- number of spaces; - general design and layout; and - safety, security and weather protection. - 14.56 For development proposals requiring a travel plan, the submitted travel plan will need to ensure that it integrates parking with measures that encourage use of more sustainable forms of transport. - 14.57 The types of demand management measures that could be considered to reduce congestion, improve public transport journeys, ease pedestrian and cycle access to, within and through the development and improve the streetscape include, but are not limited to - measures to minimise private vehicle trips/car ownership, such car clubs - vehicular access restrictions; - changes to carriageway widths, alignments and surfacing materials; - · footway widths and materials; and - hard/soft landscaping - 14.58 Opportunity will be taken to trial and permanently implement, as appropriate, measures that: - improve public transport services and reliability; - remove other appropriate through traffic movement; - reduce congestion; - improve the public realm; - prevent further deterioration in air quality in the parts of the city where air quality threshold have been breached; and - where possible, improve air quality. - 14.59 Measures which help to change people's decisions about when they travel, where they go and the mode of travel they use have been pursued in York to complement capacity improvements and demand management measures.
 Many 'smarter choice' ideas have been implemented locally and nationally over the last decade or so to encourage changes in travel behaviour, providing very high benefits compared to costs, and this approach will continue into the future.

-- Key Delivery Partners: City of York Council and developers. - Implementation: Planning applications and Developer Contributions.
+• Key Delivery Partners: City of York Council and developers.

+Implementation: Planning applications and Developer Contributions.